AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-service.md

 >[!NOTE]
 > Ensure that you perform the mandatory post-installation configurations after installing the add-on package.
 >

+### Download and install the Connector package {#downloadconnectorpackage}

+The connector package allows you to connect your AEM instance with conversion service running on Adobe Cloud.
+It also provides the ability to create cloud configurations for the service and Review and Correct editor.
+Perform the following steps to download and install the package:

+1. Log in your AEM instance.
+Navigate to [!UICONTROL **Tools**] > [!UICONTROL **Deployment**] > [!UICONTROL **Package Share**]
+1. Search Automated Forms Conversion service connector package.
+1. Click the package applicable to your operating system, and click Download.
+Read and accept the license agreement and click OK.
+The download starts.
+Once downloaded, the word Downloaded appears next to the package.
+1. After the download completes, click Downloaded.
+You are redirected to package manager.
+In the package manager, search the downloaded package, and click Install.

+The pacakge is installed.

+### Download and install the reference package{#referencepackage}
+If you have installed AEM and AEM Forms add-on package in your production environment without samples or using nosample option, then the AEM author instance does not contain any sample themes.
+So, create a few themes of your own before using the service or install the sample themes provided in the [AEM-FORMS-REFERENCE-THEMES](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq630/fd/AEM-FORMS-6.3-REFERENCE-THEMES) package.
+Automated Forms Conversion service requires atleast one theme and one template to convert a PDF forms to an adaptive form.

 ## Configure the service {#configure-the-service}